timoklimmer/ambre/README.md

 ## Performance
-ambre can lead to valuable results but its performance might not be as you expect.
-Compared to other machine learning algorithms, it has to create a lot of combinations and store them in a trie data structure.
+ambre can bring valuable benefits for business, but under certain circumstances its runtime performance might not meet your needs.
+Compared to other machine learning algorithms, it has to create a lot of combinations and store them in an internal trie data structure.
 This can take a lot of time, and it seems there is no workaround or smarter method yet.

 The good news is that ambre's performance is highly dependent on its configuration.
-To improve ambre's performance, you can set a couple of parameters when creating the database and when using the *derive_...()* methods.
+To improve ambre's performance, you can set a couple of parameters when creating the database and/or later when using the database.

-Whenever possible, you should prefer to set the parameters at the database, because this will help filter data as early as possible, avoiding unnecessary workload in the derive..() methods.
+Whenever possible, you should prefer to set the parameters at the database level, because that helps filter data as early as possible, avoiding unnecessary workload at later steps.
+Note however that some parameters can only be set at the respective methods used after the database has been populated.

-- `max_antecedents_length` controls how many antecedents you are returned at maximum when frequent itemsets or rules are generated.
+- `max_antecedents_length` (integer) controls how many antecedents are returned per rule at maximum when frequent itemsets or rules are generated.
 In most of the cases, you are only interested in maybe 3 or 5 antecedents anyway because results with more antecedents get confusing.
-It is recommendeded to set the parameter to a reasonable value when creating the Database object.
-This should lead to dramatic performance improvements (and memory savings).
+It is recommended to set the parameter to a reasonable value when creating the Database object.
+Setting max_antecedents_length right can bring dramatic performance improvements (and memory savings).
 Note that you can safely use a low parameter value.
-Results will still be correct even if transactions have more than *max_antecedents_length* items.
+Results will still be correct, it will just not generate rules with more than the specified antecedents.

-- `min_occurrences` controls how many occurences are needed at minimum for consideration.
+- `min_occurrences` (integer) controls how many occurences are needed at minimum for consideration.
 In many cases, you would filter out results with too few occurences anyway.
 Setting a min_occurences value can speed up things because less data is generated.

-- `min_confidence` (and other min... settings) are similar to min_occurences.
+- `min_confidence` (and other min... settings) (number between 0 and 1) are similar to min_occurences.
 It's just another way to filter results.
 You are likely not interested in rules with low confidences anyway.
 So filtering them out will reduce data that needs to be processed and hence speed up things.

+- `item_alphabet` (string) defines which characters can be used in the item names. ambre has a feature which compresses item names internally, to save memory.
+If you already know that your item names contain only alphanumeric characters, for example, you can set this parameter for example to `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ`.
+The more narrow the item alphabet, the more memory savings and performance.
+You can specify any unique sequence of characters here.
+To completely disable item compression, set this parameter to None.

+- `case_insensitive` (bool) controls whether casing is relevant or not.
+By default, ambre has this parameter set to TRUE.
+If you change it to FALSE - meaning that you differentiate between upper and lower case letters - be sure that you actually need it.
+Case insensitivity needs less memory and performs faster.

-Besides, it is always a good idea not to pass irrelevant data to ambre.
+Furthermore, it is always a good idea not to pass irrelevant data to ambre.
 You are probably not interested in data coming from technical fields such as "created_at", "is_deleted" etc. Removing/not passing such data will improve ambre's performance.

+Similarly, the shorter the item names are in your transactions, the better.
+Also, prefer short column names over longer ones when memory becomes an issue.

 In some cases you may also be able to group individual items to a group.
 Grouped items mean less items, and the less items you have, the faster is ambre because it needs to deal with less data then.